 Performing with little fanfare to an eager crowd at The Anthem recently, Bloc Party got down to business in a show celebrating the band’s debut studio album, Silent Alarm.
-Frontman Kele Okereke professionally yet casually got down to the business of laying down a groove that heightened anticipation in the set.
+Frontman Kele Okereke professionally yet casually got laid down a groove that heightened anticipation in the set.

 For this silent Alarm tour, Bloc Party rearranged the tracking order of the album to begin the show with some of the relatively quieter and more thoughtful numbers.
 That said, all Bloc Party songs have a tranquility to them.
 The opening number “Compliments” was hazy and hypnotic, and later one of the album’s best numbers, “Banquet,” was raucous and urgent — but still orderly and centered.
 The lyrics of the refrain speak still today of maturity — “Becoming adult/ Turning into my soul/ I wanted to bite not destroy.”